 Over 6 furlongs, across several years of two-year-old analysis, this stride profile stands alone.
 Outlier territory.
 The kind of biomechanical pattern that breaks predictive models.

-So, was this race truly run?
+Which raises the obvious question: was this race genuinely run?
 Sectional times confirm standard 6-furlong energy use—burst of speed early, gradual depletion to the finish.
 Classic anaerobic sprint setup.
-No concerns.
+The race itself was sound.

 Middle-distance horses debuting in sprints typically adapt—striding faster to compete.
 Extremely Zain’s stride data shows none of the characteristic sprint adaptations.
 Either he didn’t adapt, or his baseline stamina stride is off the scale.

-Predictive models work brilliantly within normal parameters, but sometimes intuition takes over.
+Predictive models work brilliantly within normal parameters.
 Extremely Zain’s stride analysis pattern sits so far outside the norm that the 3yo predicted optimal comes in at just 8.7f.
+That’s where intuition takes over.
 I suspect that’s falling far short of his best trip.

 Single-run analysis carries risk.
 But when stride biomechanics sit this far outside normal parameters, the signal overrides the limited sample size.